Data Annotation in Blazor DataGrid

 8. CompareAttribute

-The following sample code demonstrates data annotations implemented in the DataGrid component,
+The following sample code demonstrates how to use data annotations in the Grid:

 @using Syncfusion.Blazor.Grids